Azure/autorest.typescript/packages/typespec-ts/test/integration/generated/azure/special-headers/client-request-id/README.md

 ### Install the `@msinternal/client-request-id` package

-Install the SpecialHeaders REST client REST client library for JavaScript with `npm`:
+Install the AzureSpecialHeadersXms REST client REST client library for JavaScript with `npm`:

 ```bash
 npm install @msinternal/client-request-id
 ```

-### Create and authenticate a `ClientRequestIdClient`
+### Create and authenticate a `XmsClientRequestIdClient`

 To use an [Azure Active Directory (AAD) token credential](https://github.com/Azure/azure-sdk-for-js/blob/main/sdk/identity/identity/samples/AzureIdentityExamples.md#authenticating-with-a-pre-fetched-access-token), provide an instance of the desired credential type obtained from the